TheGoodlike13/sahyun_bot/README.md

 BatchSize = amount of values returned per request; defaults to 100; allowed range: [1..100]

-Timeout = amount of seconds before HTTP gives up and fails the request; defaults to 300;
+Timeout = amount of seconds before HTTP gives up and fails the request; defaults to 100;
-any positive value is allowed;
+any positive value is allowed; due to retry policy, this value can be effectively 3 times larger; the website can be pretty laggy sometimes :)
-yes, it can be a very laggy website, unfortunately; though this is overkill for sure :)

 CookieFilename = filename for cookie storage; defaults to '.cookie_jar'; speeds up login process for subsequent launches of the bot; IF EMPTY - cookies are only stored in memory only;